solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     ![Open editor](../media/02-program_editor.jpg)

-### Create DocumentClient Instance
+### Create CosmosClient Instance

-*The DocumentClient class is the main "entry point" to using the SQL API in Azure Cosmos DB.
-We are going to create an instance of the **DocumentClient** class by passing in connection metadata as parameters of the class' constructor.
+*The CosmosClient class is the main "entry point" to using the SQL API in Azure Cosmos DB.
+We are going to create an instance of the **CosmosClient** class by passing in connection metadata as parameters of the class' constructor.
 We will then use this class instance throughout the lab.*

 1. Within the **Program.cs** editor tab, Add the following using blocks to the top of the editor: